 Strategic Book Publishing SBPRA Not Recommended

-I receive spam emails almost every week from SBPRA, even though I never subscribed to its mailing list.
+I receive spam emails almost every week from SBPRA, even though I have never subscribed to its mailing list.

 I have tried unsubscribing, but without success.
-As you can see from the alert above, it currently owes $125,000 to authors, so it is a company you should avoid at all costs.
+As you can see from the alert above, it currently owes $125,000 to authors.

+So it is a book publishing company that you should avoid at all costs.

 Tate Publishing Not Recommended

+Summary.
 What are your safest choices?

 The best and recommended choices

-Without a doubt, the safest way to get your books published is to self-publish using major online book retailers that offer self-publishing platforms or to use an ebook aggregator.
+Use any of the major online book retailers that offer self-publishing platforms or use an ebook aggregator.

 By self-publishing in this way, you are in full control, and you will be paid the highest royalty rate.